Kavian Rahmani

-Kavian Rahmani (born 29 December 2006; کاویان رحمانی) is an Australian professional soccer player who plays as a left winger for Melbourne City FC in the A-League Men.
+Kavian Rahmani (born 29 December 2006; کاویان رحمانی) is an Australian professional soccer player who plays as a winger for Melbourne City in the A-League Men.

 Club career

 Rahmani progressed through the Melbourne City Academy and signed a professional contract with the club in 2024.
 He made his senior debut during the 2024–25 season.

 On 25 October 2025, Rahmani scored his first league goal in a 4–0 win against Perth Glory at AAMI Park during their league home opener of the 2025–26 season.
+At the end of the 2025–26 season, Rahmani received Melbourne City's Rising Star award.

 International career

 Rahmani has represented Australia at the under-19 level.